rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 !!!
 Note "Note for Beginners:"

-    Podman is tool for managing containers, specifically OCI (Open Containers Initiative) Containers.
+    Podman is tool for managing containers, specifically OCI (Open Containers Initiative) containers.
 It's designed to be pretty much Docker-compatible, in that most if not all of the same commands will work for both tools.
 If "Docker" means nothing to you—or even if you're just curious—you can read more about Podman and how it works on [Podman's own website](https://podman.io).

-    `buildah` is a tool that builds Podman Podman container images based on "DockerFiles".
+    `buildah` is a tool that builds Podman container images based on "DockerFiles".

     This guide was designed as an exercise to help people get familair with running Podman containers in general, and on Rocky Linux specifically.